 Where We Stayed

-Our final hotel stay in Germany on the Tegernsee was a splurge, as we just celebrated our 26th wedding anniversary.
+Our final hotel stay in Germany on the Tegernsee was a splurge, as we had just celebrated our 26th wedding anniversary.
 We stayed at the newly completed Caro and Selig, a Marriott-affiliated hotel.
 The hotel was stunning, and the view was spectacular.
 I wish we had more time to enjoy the beautiful lake and nearby village.
 Part of this was due to the timetable of the wedding events, and the rest was due to bad weather.
 We would love to go back someday.

 Comments